She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 “You tried to buy silence from a child.”

-Inside was a letter, a tiny hospital bracelet yellowed with age, and a birth record copy with one name blacked out.
+Inside was a letter, a yellowed hospital bracelet, and a copy of a birth record with one name blacked out.

 The letter began: